twg/BlogPosts/2014-11-13-Securing-WordPress.md

 Malicious attacks on your WordPress install will often generate errors.
 Using [Airbrake](https://airbrake.io/) or [Errbit](https://github.com/errbit/errbit) to catch errors will allow you to have better insights into your deployment, but will also alert you to any suspicious errors that occur.
 The easiest way to get this working is to use [Errbit-PHP](https://github.com/flippa/errbit-php).

 ##### Restrict Sensitive Folders
 Deployments often involve pulling a Github repository down and symlinking sensitive configuration folders into their expected locations.
-Since WordPress does not have any notion of a public folder, Capistrano or some hosts may end up symlinking these sensitive folders into a publiclially accessible location.
+Since WordPress does not have any notion of a public folder, Capistrano or some hosts may end up symlinking these sensitive folders into a publicly accessible location.
 Ensure that you cannot access these folders and also make sure that any `.git` folders are restricted as well.

 ##### Enforce Password Strength
 This seems like a basic one, but weak passwords are often the easiest way for malicious users to gain access to your site.
 Using a plugin like [Force Strong Passwords](https://wordpress.org/plugins/force-strong-passwords/) will help avoid a situation where a user uses a weak password like "_password123_".